 eNomad: The first 100% electric campervan for rent in Portugal

-Our eNomad is the first 100% electric min-campervan in Portugal with an effective autonomy of 250km.
-The interior is optimally designed with a spacious kitchen drawer, big 31L electric cool box, USB charger and shower connected to an extra battery.
+eNomad camper has effective autonomy of 250km.
+The interior is optimally designed with a kitchen drawer, big 31L electric fridge, USB charger and shower connected to an extra battery.
 In addition, the e-Nomad has a water deposit, camping table, chairs and a bed fitting two persons.
-If the bed is folded, up to four persons can sit inside the car.
 This car has many extras, such as automatic transmission, parking aid, USB, Bluetooth, extra battery, cruise control and much more.

 • Tank stops – Fast charging on the road (~10€/100km)